Generating Near-Bipartite Bricks: Matching Covered Graphs

 For a nonempty proper subset~$X$ of the vertices of a graph~$G$, we denote by $\partial(X)$ the cut associated with~$X$, that is, the set of all edges of~$G$ that have one end in~$X$ and the other end in~$\overline{X}:=V(G)-X$.
 We refer to $X$~and~$\overline{X}$ as the {\it shores} of~$\partial(X)$.
 A cut is {\it trivial} if any of its shores is a singleton.
 For a cut $\partial(X)$, we denote the graph obtained by contracting the shore~$\overline{X}$ to a single vertex~$\overline{x}$ by $G/(\overline{X} \rightarrow \overline{x})$.
 In case the label of the contraction vertex~$\overline{x}$ is irrelevant, we simply write $G/ \overline{X}$.
 The two graphs $G/X$ and $G/ \overline{X}$ are called the \mbox{{\it $\partial(X)$-contractions}} of~$G$.

-For a matching covered graph~$G$, a cut $\partial(X)$ is {\it tight} if \mbox{$|M \cap \partial(X)|=1$} for every perfect matching $M$ of~$G$.
+Let $G$ be a matching covered graph.
+A cut $\partial(X)$ is a {\it tight cut} if \mbox{$|M \cap \partial(X)|=1$} for every perfect matching $M$ of~$G$.
 It is easily verified that if $\partial(X)$ is a nontrivial tight cut of~$G$, then each $\partial(X)$-contraction is a matching covered graph that has strictly fewer vertices than~$G$.
 If either of the $\partial(X)$-contractions has a nontrivial tight cut, then that graph can be further decomposed into even smaller matching covered graphs.
 We can repeat this procedure until we obtain a list of matching covered graphs, each of which is free of nontrivial tight cuts.
 This procedure is known as a {\it tight cut decomposition} of~$G$.

 Let $G$ be a matching covered graph free of nontrivial tight cuts.
 If $G$ is bipartite then it is a {\it brace}; otherwise it is a {\it brick}.
-Thus, a tight cut decomposition of a matching covered graph results in a list of bricks and braces.
-In general, a graph may admit several tight cut decompositions.
-However, Lov{\'a}sz~\cite{lova87} proved the remarkable result that any two tight cut decompositions of a matching covered graph~$G$ yield the same list of bricks and braces (except possibly for multiplicities of edges).
-In particular, any two tight cut decompositions of~$G$ yield the same number of bricks; this number is denoted by $b(G)$.
+Thus, a tight cut decomposition of~$G$ results in a list of bricks and braces.
+In general, a matching covered graph may admit several tight cut decompositions.
+However, Lov{\'a}sz \cite{lova87} proved the following remarkable result, and demonstrated its significance by using it to compute the dimension of the matching lattice.

+\begin{thm} {\sc [The Unique Decomposition Theorem]} Any two tight cut decompositions of a matching covered graph yield the same list of bricks and braces (except possibly for multiplicities of edges). \end{thm}

+In particular, any two tight cut decompositions of a matching covered graph~$G$ yield the same number of bricks; this number is denoted by $b(G)$.
 We remark that $G$ is bipartite if and only if $b(G)=0$.

+Let $G$ be a matching covered graph.
 Observe that, if $S$ is a barrier of~$G$, and $K$ is an odd component of~$G-S$, then $\partial(V(K))$ is a tight cut of~$G$.
 Such a tight cut is called a {\it barrier cut}.
 (For instance, if $v$ is a vertex of degree two then $\{v\} \cup N(v)$ is the shore of a barrier cut.)
 In particular, if $G$ is nonbipartite then each nontrivial barrier gives rise to a nontrivial tight cut.

 Now suppose that $\{u,v\}$ is a $2$-vertex-cut of~$G$ such that $G-\{u,v\}$ has an even component, say~$K$.
 Then each of the sets $V(K) \cup \{u\}$ and $V(K) \cup \{v\}$ is a shore of a nontrivial tight cut of~$G$.
-Such a tight cut is called a \mbox{$2$-separation} cut.
-(A graph may have a tight cut which is neither a barrier cut nor a \mbox{$2$-separation} cut.)
+Such a tight cut is called a $2$-separation cut.
+(We remark that a graph may have a tight cut which is neither a barrier cut nor a $2$-separation cut.)